 In December 2019, a novel strain of coronavirus (COVID-19) was reported and in March 2020, the World Health Organization characterized COVID-19 as a pandemic.
 The COVID-19 pandemic, which has continued to spread, and the related adverse public health developments, including orders to shelter-in-place, travel restrictions, and the imposition of additional requirements on businesses, have adversely affected workforces, organizations, healthcare communities, economies, and financial markets globally, leading to an economic downturn and increased market volatility.
 It has also disrupted the normal operations of businesses across industries, including ours.
 As a result of the COVID-19 pandemic, we are experiencing disruptions in our operations and business, and those of third parties upon whom we rely.
-For instance, we are experiencing disruptions in the conduct of our clinical trials, manufacturing and commercialization efforts.
+For instance, we have experienced disruptions in the conduct of our clinical trials, manufacturing and commercialization efforts, including the treatment of patients in the commercial context.
 We cannot reasonably assess or predict at this time the full extent of the negative impact that the COVID-19 pandemic and related effects may have on our business, financial condition, results of operations and cash flows.
 We expect to continue experiencing these disruptions in our operations and those of our third parties for an unknown period of time, as the trajectory of the COVID-19 pandemic remains uncertain and continues to evolve in the United States and globally.
 These impacts, which may materially and adversely affect our business, include the following:

 • We are conducting a number of clinical studies across our programs in geographies which are affected by the COVID-19 pandemic.
 The COVID-19 pandemic has had, and will likely continue to have, an impact on various aspects of our clinical studies.
 Policies at various clinical sites and federal, state, local and foreign laws, rules and regulations are continuing to evolve, including through the implementation of quarantines and travel restrictions, and direction of healthcare resources toward pandemic response efforts.
 For instance, the availability of intensive care unit beds and related healthcare resources available to support activities unrelated to COVID-19 response have fluctuated with the incidence of severe cases of COVID-19 in the surrounding communities, and we anticipate that the availability of healthcare resources will continue to fluctuate and may become significantly constrained, with variability across geographies.
-The COVID-19 pandemic has disrupted the conduct of our ongoing clinical studies, with the result of slower patient enrollment and treatment and delays in post-treatment patient follow-up visits, the impact of which has varied by clinical study, with the most significant impacts being on our ongoing HGB-210 study.
+The COVID-19 pandemic has disrupted the conduct of our ongoing clinical studies, with the result of slower patient enrollment and treatment as well as delays in post-treatment patient follow-up visits, the impact of which has varied by clinical study, with the most significant impacts being on our ongoing HGB-210 study for LentiGlobin for SCD.
+It is possible that these delays may impact the timing of our regulatory submissions.
 It is unknown how long these disruptions could continue.
-Moreover, we are commercializing ZYNTEGLO in Europe, and our ability to generate meaningful product revenue may be delayed.
+Moreover, the COVID-19 pandemic affected our commercialization activities for ZYNTEGLO in Europe, and impacted our ability to treat patients in the commercial context.
 In addition to the constraints on healthcare systems and resources described above, which are also applicable in the commercial treatment context, we may experience decreased patient demand for our approved product during this period of disruption and increased uncertainty because potential patients may choose not to undergo treatment, or to delay treatment, with ZYNTEGLO.